turtlebot/turtlebot4-user-manual/overview/quick_start.md

 ## Powering on the robot

 To power the robot, place it on the charging dock.
 The Create® 3 lightring will turn on and the Raspberry Pi will be powered as well.
-To power off the robot, press and hold the Power button on the Create® 3.
+To power off the robot, remove it from the dock and press and hold the Power button on the Create® 3.
 The lightring will flash 3 times, and the Create® 3 will play a sound before turning off.

 ## Installing ROS2 Galactic on your PC